JakeChampion/coreutils-perl6/readme.md

 Perlutils - Implementing coreutils in perl6 :)

 ## Using perlutils
-1. Get perl6 - download an implementation of perl6 like Rakudo-Star
+1. Get perl6, so computer can speak perl6.
+Download an implementation of perl6 like Rakudo-Star.
-2. Clone the repo
+2. Tell shell where the perl6 is in the computer, so shell can speak perl6.
+In bash_profile: `export PATH="$PATH:[*path to rakudo bin directory*]"`
+3. Clone this repo, so your computer has the perlutils code.
-3. Let shell find the commands in the repo by adding to bash_profile: `export PATH="[*path to perlutils bin directory*]:$PATH"`
+4. Let shell find the commands in this repo by adding to bash_profile: `export PATH="[*path to perlutils bin directory*]:$PATH"`

 ## Making new perlutils
 1. Use perl6 to code the perlutil version of the coreutil.
 Give the file the coreutil's name as its filename and save in the `bin` directory of the repo.